How to Make All Rows the Same Height in Excel 2010

 enter a new row height, then click OK

-Does your spreadsheet contain a lot of unwanted format, and you would rather just start with a clean slate?
+Does your spreadsheet contain a lot of unwanted formats, and would you rather just start with a clean slate?
 This guide will show you how to clear cell formatting in Excel 2010.